-Things to do in Harrogate on a Sunday
+Things to Do in Harrogate on a Sunday

-Bands at the Blues Bar
+Live Music at Blues Café Bar

 Petanque in Harrogate

-Harrogate Montpellier Petanque Club practises on a Sunday morning from 11am and always welcomes visitors to join in.
-Members will be happy to explain the rules and get you up and running on your own.
-If you know what you’re doing, the terrains are open and free to use any time – just grab a few friends and get started.
+It may be a French pastime, but petanque is proving increasingly popular in Harrogate.
+A version of the traditional game boules, it sees teams compete to get their metal balls closest to the small wooden jack or “coche”.
+There are four petanque terrains at the top of Montpellier Hill, just next to Bettys and behind the bus stops.
+You can hire sets of boules from Oxfam, just 50 metres away by Bettys, where you can also buy a drink to take with you to the terrains.
+Harrogate Montpellier Petanque Club practises on a Sunday morning from 11am and always welcomes visitors to join in, and members are also happy to explain the rules and get you up and running on your own.
+If you know what you’re doing, the terrains are open and free to use any time – just grab a few friends and get started!

-Enjoy crazy golf, pitch and putt or disc golf with equipment from the games pavilion, stroll up to the cool Pine Woods at the top of the hill, or settle yourself on the grass to enjoy live music from the bandstand on Sundays in the summer.
+One of Harrogate’s most popular destinations is Valley Gardens; the historic pleasure gardens are enticing for visitors of all ages.
+From peaceful flower-lined paths to a huge children’s play area, there is something for everyone – and there are often events here, too.
+Enjoy crazy golf, pitch and putt or disc golf with equipment from the games pavilion, stroll up to the cool Pine Woods at the top of the hill or settle yourself on the grass to enjoy live music from the bandstand on Sundays in the summer.
 Don’t forget to have a look at the charming Sun Pavilion and wander down the wisteria-lined colonnade before you leave.

 Mercer Art Gallery